Where This Data Comes From — and Why It Matters

 • Variable bases: not all percentages are based on n = 136 due to conditional logic; the applicable base should always be considered

-For detailed interpretation rules, see the Interpretation Rules page.
+For detailed interpretation rules, see Interpretation Rules.

 Press, Commentary & Engagement